eavonius/powerdelivery/roles.markdown

   # Create a directory for this release
   $thisReleasePath = Join-Path $projectPath $target.StartedAt
-  if (!(Test-Path $thisReleasePath)) {
-    New-Item $thisReleasePath -ItemType Directory | Out-Null }
+  New-Item $thisReleasePath -ItemType Directory | Out-Null

   # TODO: Copy files from the local computer
   # into $thisReleasePath here!
 }
 {% endhighlight %}
-  <div class="filename">MyAppDelivery\Roles\ReleaseFiles\Always.ps1</div>
+  <div class="filename">MyAppDelivery\Roles\Publish\Always.ps1</div>
   </div>
 </div>

-<a name="downloading_release_files_to_nodes"></a>
+<a name="managing_releases_on_nodes"></a>

 <br />

-### Downloading release files to nodes
+### Managing releases on nodes

 Once files have been released to a shared location as [described above](#downloading_release_files_to_nodes), nodes that need any of the files should create a directory into which to copy or download them.
-To support rollback, it is necessary to retain the previous release's files when downloading.
+To support rollback, it is necessary to retain the previous release.
 This role needs to run on any node that files are being downloaded to.

-The example role below creates a directory named after the powerdelivery project within the user's *AppData\Roaming* directory.
-It then creates a release directory with the timestamp of the current release where you can copy or download files needed on the node.

-At the end of copying any files you'd need, the role links the release directory to a *Current* directory.
-This allows rollback by linking *Current* to the previous release in the *-Down* block.
-This role also retains only the previous 5 releases so the drive doesn't get littered with too many releases.
+The *PowerDeliveryNode* PowerShell module, installable from [chocolatey](http://www.chocolatey.org) on your remote nodes, includes two powerful cmdlets that help you with this.
+They will create release directories with a symbolic link pointing to the latest one, and allow you to rollback.
+You just copy your files into the directories they manage.

-The script below demonstrates creating release directories:
+The script below demonstrates creating and rolling back releases:

 <br />